David Pecker

-David Jay Pecker (born September 24, 1951) is an American publishing executive and businessman, who was the CEO of American Media until August 2020.
-He was the publisher of Men's Fitness, Muscle and Fitness, Flex, Fit Pregnancy, Shape and Star.
+David Jay Pecker (born September 24, 1951) is an American publishing executive and businessman who was the CEO of American Media until August 2020.
+He was the publisher of Men's Fitness, Muscle and Fitness, Flex, Fit Pregnancy, Shape, and Star.
 He was also the publisher of National Enquirer, Sun, Weekly World News, and Globe.

-In 2018, Pecker became embroiled in controversy regarding his involvement in a catch and kill operation to buy exclusive rights to stories that might embarrass his friend Donald Trump, to prevent the stories from becoming public during the latter's 2016 presidential campaign.
+In 2018, Pecker became embroiled in controversy regarding his involvement in a catch and kill operation under which his company would buy exclusive rights to stories that might embarrass his friend Donald Trump, the idea being to prevent those stories from becoming public during the latter's 2016 presidential campaign.

 Early life

-Pecker was born on September 24, 1951, in The Bronx, New York City.
+David Jay Pecker was born on September 24, 1951, in the Bronx, New York City.
 He is of Jewish descent.
 His father was a bricklayer who died in 1967 when Pecker was 16.
 To support his mother, he started bookkeeping for local businesses in New Rochelle, New York and in the Bronx.
-He graduated from Pace University.
+He graduated from New Rochelle High School in 1969 and enrolled at Westchester Community College.
+After transferring to Pace University, he graduated in 1973.